dodgyville/pyvida/docs/index.rst

 The goals of pyvida are:
  * To make it easy to write a game
  * To be multi-platform and open-source
- * To prescribe a complete design philosophy from plotting to distribution
+ * To prescribe a complete test-driven design philosophy from plotting to distribution

 Contents: